 Once its chartered tasks are complete, the Project Group's work is finished, and its function as a Project Group.
-Revisions to specifications require by the TAB prior to the specification being published as a final specification.

-At any time that a Project Group appears to be unable to complete the work outlined in its Charter, or if the technical or administrative assumptions on which that work was based have changed substantially, the TAB may require the group to submit a new Charter, identify a different Chair(s) and/or participants, or disband the Project.
+If at any time a Project Group appears to be unable to complete the work outlined in its Charter, or if the technical or administrative assumptions on which that work was based have changed substantially, the TAB may require the group to submit a new Charter, identify a different Chair(s) and/or participants, or disband the Project.